Best Of17 min read

 Personal Capital

-Now operating under the Empower brand — though honestly most people still call it Personal Capital, and probably always will — this platform sits at the premium end of the robo-advisor market.
-The free financial dashboard, which aggregates all your accounts and provides net worth tracking, fee analysis, and retirement projections, is one of the best personal finance tools available at any price point.
-Full stop.
-I'd argue it's worth using even if you never convert to their paid advisory service.
+Now under the Empower umbrella — though honestly everyone still calls it Personal Capital, and probably always will — this platform sits at the premium end.
+The free financial dashboard, which aggregates all your accounts and shows net worth tracking, fee analysis, and retirement projections, is legitimately one of the best personal finance tools available at any price.
+Seriously.
+You could use it alone and skip their paid service and still get value.

-The actual wealth management service, though, requires a $100,000 minimum and charges 0.49–0.89% annually — significantly higher than the competition.
-For that fee, you get a dedicated financial team, access to individual stocks and bonds, private equity options, and estate planning tools.
-It's less "robo" and more "hybrid digital-human advisory."
-Whether that's worth the premium depends a lot on your situation and how much you value having a human in your corner.
+The wealth management service itself requires a $100,000 minimum and charges 0.49–0.89% annually — notably higher than the competition.
+For that fee, you get a dedicated financial team, access to individual stocks and bonds, private equity options, and estate planning help.
+It's less pure "robo" and more "hybrid digital-human advisory."
+Whether that's worth the cost depends on your situation and how much a human advisor in your corner matters to you.

 Key Features:

-• Free financial dashboard (works even without the advisory service)
+• Free financial dashboard (works independently of their advisory service)

-• Dedicated advisory team with dedicated financial advisor
+• Dedicated advisory team with a dedicated financial advisor

 • Individual stock and bond portfolios (not just ETFs)